Last updated: July 6, 2020

 2. Disclosure of Information to Third-Party Vendors and Service Providers

-3. CLQ has engaged third-party vendors and service providers to provide services in connection with the Website, outreach for our programs and services, and to help us manage our web presence and improve performance.
+CLQ has engaged third-party vendors and service providers to provide content and services in connection with the Website (including without limitation technology and application providers), outreach for our programs and services, and to help us manage our web presence and improve performance.
 We may share PII or other information with these third-party vendors and service providers as necessary so that they may provide the services for which they have been engaged.
 PII and other information submitted to CLQ through Third Party Managed Pages are also shared with the relevant third-party vendor as necessary for completing authorized transactions.

 4. Research and Analytics